You are here

 Solutions

-We investigate whether food production waste materials can be developed into a novel source of fibre, thus improving the sustainability of agricultural practice.
+We investigate whether food production side-stream materials can be developed into a novel source of fibre, thus improving the sustainability of agricultural practice.
 This project also identifies opportunities for innovation in the Scottish food and drink sector and expands on effective pathways to increase fibre in the Scottish diet.
-Waste materials from different crops will be ground into flours with different surface structures and incubated with defined microbial consortia to compare their fermentability and metabolite formation.
+Side-stream materials from different crops will be ground into flours with different surface structures and incubated with defined microbial consortia to compare their fermentability and metabolite formation.
 The results are guiding the selection of the best-performing materials to be subjected to fermentation with human faecal microbiota to assess fermentability and metabolite production by the complete microbial community.

 This project is: